OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 # BIG BATCH TO MVP

 ### Wave 1 to MVP (BULK!!)
-- [ ] Delete on UserPalette search does not delete item.
-Disable/hide search on Edit state?
-- [ ] UserPalette -> Top left tab bar button to Clear All with confirmation alert ..
 - [ ] When image analysis is processing, hide the bottom tab bar?
 ..
 - [ ] Onboarding view